 The Public Affairs and Marketing Network (PAMN) is a cooperative venture of academically based comprehensive, clinical, basic and consortium cancer centers as designated by the National Cancer Institute (NCI) or that are members of the Association of American Cancer Institutes (AACI) The Network works in close association with the NCI’s Office of Media Relations and Public Affairs to further public awareness of cancer research, prevention, detection and treatment.
 The Network was established to share information and resources among the communications and marketing professionals at cancer centers to enhance understanding of the nation’s cancer research effort; and to collectively address critical issues of common concern.

 The Steering Committee will consist of a minimum of 10 representatives with an upper limit to be determined annually by the Steering Committee.
+One representative will be from the cancer center that will host PAMN’s next annual conference, who will serve a minimum of the year before and after the year of their hosting responsibilities.
 The Steering Committee also will include a liaison from the NCI’s Office of Communications.
 Two people from the same organization can be voting members of the steering committee, with the stipulation that one person is the Treasurer.
 The Steering Committee should maintain an “odd” number of committee members for voting purposes.

-Members of the Steering Committee will be elected to two-year terms by a majority vote of all Network members.
+Except for the representative of the cancer center that will host the next annual conference, members of the Steering Committee will be elected to two-year terms by a majority vote of all Network members.
+If the annual vote ends in a tie, a tiebreaker vote will be cast by members of the Steering Committee.
 If for any reason committee membership drops to fewer than six, the Steering Committee will add at least two members for an interim term until the next annual meeting.
 Steering Committee terms of office will be staggered for the purposes of continuity.
-The outgoing chair may serve two years on the Steering Committee after his/her term of office.
+The outgoing chair may serve two years on the Steering Committee after their term of office.

 Steering Committee Responsibilities